GSDC Transformer: An Efficient and Effective Cue Fusion for Monocular Multi-Frame Depth Estimation: Experiment

 \subsubsection{Dataset}

 We use the Odometry version {\cite{wimbauer2021monorec}} of the KITTI dataset {\cite{geiger2012we}}, which consists of 13,666 samples in the training dataset and 8,634 samples in the testing dataset.
 The frames are cropped and resized to ${256 \times 512}$, and the depth range is set from 0 to 80 ${m}$.
-Furthermore, we utilize the estimated pose {\cite{yang2018deep}}, depth ground truth {\cite{uhrig2017sparsity}}, and the semantic segmentation of dynamic scenes {\cite{wimbauer2021monorec}}.
+Furthermore, we utilized the estimated pose {\cite{yang2018deep}} and the depth ground truth {\cite{uhrig2017sparsity}} to supervise the final depth estimation, and we leveraged the mask ground truth {\cite{wimbauer2021monorec}} to supervise the training of the super dynamic scene mask prediction module.